List of former state routes in Georgia (200–699): State Route 209

 State Route 209 (SR 209) was a state highway in the Athens area.
 It existed entirely within Oconee County.
-In 1942, it was established from US 78/SR 10 southwest of Bogart, north-northwest to US 29/SR 8 in Bogart, and then northeast to the Oconee–Clarke county line.
+In 1942, it was established from US 78/SR 10 in Crows, to US 29/SR 8 in Bogart, and then northeast to the Oconee–Clarke county line.
 This northern terminus was just south-southeast of the Oconee–Clarke–Barrow–Jackson county quadripoint.
 The entire length of the highway was indicated to be "on system–not marked or maintained".
 The next year, the southern half of the highway had a "completed hard surface".
 By the end of 1946, the southern terminus was shifted to another intersection with US 78/SR 10, but at a point south-southeast of Bogart.
 The entire length of this new part was hard surfaced.
 The northern terminus was truncated to the US 29/SR 8 intersection in Bogart.
 In 1983, SR 209 was decommissioned.